 Nature Ways are routes planted with specific trees and shrubs to facilitate the movement of animals like birds and butterflies between two green spaces.
 These routes also connect areas of high biodiversity to urban communities, creates immediate habitats and bring nature closer to Singapore residents.
-Besides enhancing the living environment, these green corridors help create a greater appreciation of the rich biodiversity in our City in a Garden.
+Besides enhancing the living environment, these green corridors help create a greater appreciation of the rich biodiversity in our City in Nature.

 Nature Ways are designed to replicate the natural structure of forests as far as possible.
 Trees, shrubs and groundcover are planted along the streetscape to re-create habitats similar to those found in natural forests.
 Greenery along these routes are also enriched with flowering plants which attract butterflies and support their breeding.